chat icon

 Heterogenous Networks (HetNets)

-A heterogenous network or HetNet simply refers to bringing a diverse collection of service methods together — including traditional macrocells, small cells, existing WiFi and updated fiber-optic capability — to deliver the needed capacity increase for 5G.
-Essentially, it’s a more coordinated version of the mixture of technologies and approaches that exists now.
+A heterogeneous network or HetNet simply refers to the combination of a diverse collection of service methods — including traditional macrocells, small cells, existing WiFi and updated fiber-optic capability — to deliver the needed capacity increase for 5G.
+Essentially, it’s a more coordinated version of the mixture of technologies and approaches that exist now.

 Virtualized Radio Access Networks (V-RAN)

-Virtualization has been around as a concept for quite a while and started to see practical implementation by the turn of the 21st century.
+Virtualization has been around as a concept for many years and started to see practical implementation by the beginning of the 21st century.
 Basically, virtualization is the principle of using software distributed across a powerful computer network to emulate functions that would have once required hardware.
 An interesting everyday example of virtualization is the programmer who used the popular building-block game Minecraft to build functioning virtual computers.

 What Role Should Small Cells Play in 5G Networks?

-It does seem clear that small cell technology still has some evolving to do.
-Small cells are almost certain to play some key role in the full delivery of 5G.
-As they presently exist, it’s not at all clear that they’re up to being the future of 5G on their own.
+While small cell technology still has some evolving to do, it’s almost certain to play a key role in the full delivery of 5G but not on its own.

 In the meantime, mobile device users are presented with a more immediate problem.
-The 5G rollout isn’t going to end the common problems of dropped calls and weak cell signal that users have always had to deal with.
+The 5G rollout isn’t going to end the common problems of dropped calls and weak cell signal they’re accustomed to dealing with.
 As the 5G network matures, owners of cell phones and smartphones are still going to need a way to address those issues.

-Fortunately, there is a proven technology in place for making sure your cell signal is consistent.
+Fortunately, there is a proven technology in place for making sure your cell signal is consistent: cell phone signal repeaters.

 Solving mmWave Challenges With 5G Repeaters

-A complementary networking technology is becoming seen as a core part of the mmWave networks: the repeater.
-Repeaters offer a couple critical advantages — neither fiber connection nor data access is required.
-This represents as much as a 50% CAPEX savings and a significant OPEX savings, leading to better ROI and less TCO.
+The repeater is now considered an integral part of the mmWave network.
+It offers a couple of critical advantages: Neither fiber connection nor data access is required, which can lead to as much as a 50% CAPEX savings and a significant OPEX savings, meaning better ROI and less TCO.

-Repeater technology has advanced such that many of the concerns of past network planners have been addressed.
-One such concern was noise rise.
-The performance of a wireless network and the connecting devices therein is affected in a significant way by noise.
-Noise is any unwanted radio signal in the frequency band of interest.
-The (wanted) signal to (unwanted) noise ratio (SiNR) is often a telling marker for network performance.
-Traditional repeaters didn’t have the smarts to adjust frequencies, reduce power, sense error conditions, etc. This could lead to noisy behavior and negative outcomes in the network.
+Repeater technology has advanced so much in recent years that many of the concerns of past network planners have been addressed.
+One such concern was noise rise, which can seriously hamper the performance of a wireless network and the connecting devices within it.
+The (wanted) signal to (unwanted) noise ratio (SiNR) was often a telling marker for network performance.
+Traditional repeaters weren’t able to adjust frequencies, reduce power, sense error conditions, etc, which could lead to noisy behavior and negative outcomes in the network.

 WilsonPro Provides Reliable Cell Signal in an Evolving World

-No matter what device you’re using, we offer faster internet speeds, quicker downloads, and better streaming.
-Contact WilsonPro today to learn more.
+No matter what device you’re using, WilsonPro offers faster internet speeds, quicker downloads, and better streaming.
+Contact us today to learn more.